 Where a new assessment is brought into the rating list, for example a newly erected property or a property resulting from a split or merger, the BID levy will apply from the effective date as shown in the rating list.
 The annual levy will be apportioned on a daily basis as applicable.

-Yes, there are 250 established and highly successful BIDs operating across the UK.
+Yes, there are around 330 established and highly successful BIDs operating across the UK.
 95% of BIDs are re-elected by businesses after their first 5-year term which demonstrates their value to local businesses.